-FIGURE 5.5.
-Mean squared forecast errors in models with seven variables.
-MN: BVAR with the Minnesota prior; SZ: BVAR with the Minnesota and sum-of-coefficient priors; Naive: random walk with drift for each variable; PLR: BVAR with the Minnesota prior and the prior for the long run; PLR tight: BVAR with the Minnesota prior and the prior for the long run with maximum tightness on the dynamic effect of the common nominal trend.
+FIGURE 5.6.
+Mean squared forecast errors in models with seven variables (linear combinations).
+MN: BVAR with the Minnesota prior; SZ: BVAR with the Minnesota and sum-of-coefficients priors; Naive: random walk with drift for each variable; PLR: BVAR with the Minnesota prior and the prior for the long run; PLR tight: BVAR with the Minnesota prior and the prior for the long run with maximum tightness on the dynamic effect of the common nominal trend.

-chosen to represent linear combinations of y that are likely to exhibit a stochastic trend denote the coefficients of these combinations by $\beta'{\perp}$ -and stationary deviations from longrun equilibria-call them $\beta'$ .
-Notice that economic theory is useful, but not sufficient to uniquely pin down a specific H. The reason is that macroeconomic models are typically informative about $\beta{\perp}$ and the space spanned by $\beta$ (the cointegrating space), but not about $\beta$ itself.
+chosen to represent linear combinations of y that are likely to exhibit a stochastic trend-denote the coefficients of these combinations by β'{\perp} -and stationary deviations from long-run equilibria-call them β' .
+Notice that economic theory is useful, but not sufficient to uniquely pin down a specific H. The reason is that macroeconomic models are typically informative about β{\perp} and the space spanned by β (the cointegrating space), but not about β itself.

 For example, in the case of our three variable VAR, theory suggests that GDP, consumption and investment should share a common trend, and that all the linear combinations orthogonal to this trend should be stationary.
 We have implemented our prior selecting the consumption- and the investment-to-GDP ratios as possibly stationary linear combinations.
-While this choice might seem natural, it would have been equally valid to pick for instance
+While this choice might seem natural, it would have been equally valid to pick for instance the consumption-to-investment instead of the investment-to-GDP ratio.
+The baseline PLR presented in section 3 is not invariant to these rotations of β that, according to theory, are equally likely to generate stationary linear combinations of the variables.